ECU encourages students to get COVID-19 test before leaving campus

 GREENVILLE, N.C.
-(WNCT) – ECU officials are encouraging students to get a COVID-19 test before leaving campus for winter break.
+(WNCT) — East Carolina University officials are encouraging students to get a COVID-19 test before leaving campus for winter break.

-The fall semester ends on November 25, meaning many students will be leaving campus until January.
-Administrators are urging students to get tested, so they don’t take COVID home for the holidays.
+The fall semester ends on Nov.
+25, meaning many students will be leaving campus until January.
+Administrators are urging students to get tested so they don’t potentially take the coronavirus home for the holidays.

 “We really feel like it’s their responsibility as good family members, as good citizens and as good Pirates to make sure they are not positive for COVID when they go home,” said Dr. LaNika Wright, ECU’s student health director